navanvliet/navanvliet/book/Education/SGH/SGH.md

 # Stedelijk Gymnasium Haarlem
 My time in high school was fun, engaging, and full of opportunities to challenge myself.
 I chose to attend the [Stedelijk Gymansium Haarlem](https://www.sghaarlem.nl/), where I followed both Latin and Greek.
 After the third year, I selected a double profile: Natuur & Techniek and Natuur & Gezondheid.
 My favorite subject was mathematics, as I enjoyed solving complex problems and thinking logically.
-Throughout high school, I actively participated in various ({ref}`section:extra_activities`), including MUN conferences, which further developed my skills and interests.
-I graduated in 2018 with the following gradelist ({ref}`section:gradelist`).
+Throughout high school, I actively participated in various {ref}`section:extra_activities`, including MUN conferences, which further developed my skills and interests.
+I graduated in 2018 with the following {ref}`section:gradelist`.

 ```{figure} Figures/geslaagd_KimenNiels.jpg
 ---